eriksvedang/data-to-html/README.md

 # data-to-html

 A Clojure library for converting data structures into html and opening them in a browser for inspection.
+It's very similar to clojure.inspector/inspect-tree but more readable to my eyes.

 ## Lein project dependency